 - After every shot or two, or as soon as you notice any resistance in introducing a projectile down the barrel, place a cleaning patch treated with a commercial black powder solvent on a loading/cleaning jag attached to a ramrod and run it down the barrel a few times to remove the fouling build up.
-For very fouled barrels, it may be necessary to use more than one patch. - Repeat with a clean treated patch one or two times.
-Followup with a dry patch or two to remove any moisture.
-This is highly advised when shooting sabot ammunition.
-If sabot ammunition is used always coat the rifling with TraditionsTM WonderLubeTM for easier loading and tighter groups.
-This is not necessary when hunting where only one or two shots will be fired. - 3.
+For very fouled barrels, it may be necessary to use more than one patch. - 2.
+Repeat with a clean treated patch one or two times. - 3.
 As soon as possible after your firing session is completed, your gun must be thoroughly cleaned.
 To leave a gun uncleaned, even overnight, can result in serious and damaging corrosion.
 Following of simple cleaning instructions should be implemented.